This story was first published on Oct 11, 2016 and updated on Aug 21, 2017

 SINGAPORE - Parking coupons will soon become obsolete when a new mobile app, Parking.sg, becomes available for download from October.

 The app will replace the use of the coupons in about 1,150 carparks, including kerbsite parking spaces.

 Prime Minister Lee Hsien Loong, who announced the news during his National Day Rally Speech on Sunday (Aug 20), said the app will save motorists a lot of unnecessary parking hassles.

 Coupons can still be used when the app is rolled out, but will eventually be phased out.

-The familiar paper parking coupons that motorists have been accustomed to leaving on their dashboards have a story of their own.
+Here's a closer look at the familiar paper coupons that motorists have been accustomed to leaving on their dashboards.

 Parking coupons were rolled out in Singapore's public carparks in 1980.
 They looked a little different, though.

 "Briefly, the self-ticketing system involves motorists filling in a parking coupon with their parking particulars," a November 1979 Straits Times article explained.